List of zoos in Bangladesh

 This is a list of zoos in Bangladesh.

 Zoos are primarily dry facilities where animals are confined within enclosures and displayed to the public, and in which they may also be bred.
 Such facilities include zoos, safari parks, animal theme parks, aviaries, butterfly zoos, and reptile centres, as well as wildlife sanctuaries and nature reserves where visitors are allowed.

-Bangladesh is a small country and has few government-owned zoos.
+Bangladesh has only two government-owned zoos, Rangpur Zoo and the Bangladesh National Zoo.
 However many areas of the country, notably many islands in the Bay of Bengal, are governed as natural zoological gardens.